Iranian Jews: Conversion of Iran from Sunni Islam to Shia Islam

-During the reign of the Safavids (1502–1794), they proclaimed Shi'a Islam the state religion.
-This led to a deterioration in their treatment of Persian Jews.
-Safavids Shi'ism assigns importance to the issues of ritual purity – tahara.
-Non-Muslims, including Jews, are deemed to be ritually unclean – najis.
-Any physical contact would require Shi'as to undertake ritual purification before doing regular prayers.
-Thus, Persian rulers, and the general populace, sought to limit physical contact between Muslims and Jews.
-Jews were excluded from public baths used by Muslims.
-They were forbidden to go outside during rain or snow, as an "impurity" could be washed from them upon a Muslim.
+Safavid Iran (1502–1794) proclaimed Twelver Shi'ism the state religion and invited orthodox ulama from the Levant.
+This led to a deterioration in the treatment of Iranian Jews.
+Safavid Shi'ism stressed ritual purity in Islam.
+Non-Muslims, including Jews, were deemed to be najis, 'ritually unclean', and physical contact would require a Muslim to undertake ritual purification before doing salah, the daily prayers.
+Thus, the rulers and the general populace sought to limit physical contact between Muslims and Jews.
+Jews were excluded from hammams used by Muslims.
+They were forbidden to go outside during rain or snow, as najis could be washed from them onto a Muslim.

-The reign of Shah Abbas I (1588–1629) was initially benign; Jews prospered throughout Persia and were encouraged to settle in Isfahan, which was made a new capital.
-Toward the end of his rule, treatment of Jews became more harsh.
-Shi'a clergy (including a Jewish convert) persuaded the shah to require Jews to wear a distinctive badge on clothing and headgear.
-In 1656, Shah Abbas II ordered the expulsion from Isfahan of all Jews because of the common belief of their "impurity".
+The reign of Abbas I (1588–1629) was initially benign; Jews prospered throughout Persia and were encouraged to settle in Isfahan, which was made a new capital.
+Toward the end of his rule, treatment of Jews became harsher.
+Shi'i clergy, including a Jewish convert, persuaded the emperor to require Jews to wear a distinctive badge on clothing and headgear.
+In 1656, Abbas II ordered the expulsion of all Jews from Isfahan because of the common belief of their ritual impurity.
 They were forced to convert to Islam.
 The treasury suffered from the loss of jizya collected from the Jews.
-There were rumors that the converts continued to practice Judaism in secret.
+There were rumours that converts continued to practice Crypto-Judaism.
 For whatever reason, the government in 1661 allowed Jews to take up their old religion, but still required them to wear a distinctive patch upon their clothing.